NMKRV College Logo

 Incorporating IKS and SDGs into education, health and medicine, yoga, environmental conservation, water management and related fields.

-Dharma, Artha, Kama, Moksha as a sustainable human development model
+Dharma, Artha, Kama and Moksha as a sustainable human development model.

 Mental health and well-being in Indian philosophical thought